-They are night flowering plants and require a acidic soil.
-The plants are native of mountain regions and hence prefer rough mountain soil to grow.
+They are night flowering plants and require acidic soil.
+The plants are native to mountain regions and hence prefer rough mountain soil to grow.
 The soil should be well draining.
-A combination of peat, sand and moss can be used for planting them.
+A combination of peat, sand, and moss can be used for planting them.
 A cactus mix can also be used.

-These plants are a type and cactus and prefers their soil to be dry.
-The plants can tolerate under watering but cannot withstand extend water in the soil.
+These plants are a type and cactus and prefer their soil to be dry.
+The plants can tolerate under watering but cannot withstand extended water in the soil.
 Water the plant twice a week or when the soil becomes dry.
-Make sure not to over water the plants as it can lead to water clogging and death of the plant.
+Make sure not to over-water the plants as it can lead to water clogging and death of the plant.
 Preferably water the plants in the morning.
-Avoid over head watering.
+Avoid overhead watering.

 They prefer filtered light or bright indirect sunlight for at least 6-8 hours a day.
 Do not place them in bright direct sunlight as it can be harmful to the plants.
 Do not place them in dark rooms.

 Make sure to find a perfect spot for the plant to grow.
-It is essential for the plants growth.
-Do not over water the plant.
+It is essential for plant growth.
+Do not overwater the plant.
 Avoid exposing them to excess heat or cold.
 Do not mulch the soil.
-Avoid re potting the plant as they prefer being root bound.
+Avoid re-potting the plant as they prefer being root-bound.
 Do not prune the leaves.
-It is better if the leaves dry and die out in the plant.
+It is better if the leaves dry and dies out in the plant.

-Fertilize the plants ones a month during the growing period i.e., from spring to winter.
+Fertilize the plant once a month during the growing period i.e., from spring to winter.
 Add a balanced fertilizer or compost to increase the organic content of the soil.
-Dilute the fertilizer so that the plant do not absorb excess fertilizer at a time.
+Dilute the fertilizer so that the plant does not absorb excess fertilizer at a time.
 Avoid feeding the plants during winter.
-Give a balanced diet do not provide excess nitrogen as it can initiate shoot growth preventing flowering.
+Giving a balanced diet does not provide excess nitrogen as it can initiate shoot growth preventing flowering.

 Pests and other problems for Brahma Kamal

-Overwatering of the plant can lead to the leaves become weak and the plants becoming limp.
+Overwatering of the plant can lead to the leaves becoming weak and the plants becoming limp.
 Excess water can cause clogging leading to root rot.
 The plants can wilt and die.

 Excess sunlight or cold can also cause the leaves to turn brown and wilt.